 Pellet stoves are promoted as a cleaner burning option.
 However, while it is true they emit fewer particulates than a log-burning stove, they are still significantly more polluting than a non-wood-burning form of heat.
-A pellet stove 15 times more PM2.5 particulate pollution than oil heating, and up to 1800 times that of gas.
+A pellet stove can 15 times more PM2.5 particulate pollution than oil heating, and up to 1800 times that of gas.

 As noted, emissions tests for pellet stoves generally omit the start-up and stop phases of operation.
 Yet, it is during these “transient operations” that pellet stoves produce “significantly high emissions such as carbon monoxide and hydrocarbon from incomplete combustion.”
 The researchers noted that when these higher-emitting phases of the burn cycle are included, the pellet stoves exceed their “eco” certification limits.